Family Support

 All bereavement support sessions are tailored to the needs of the individual and may include one to one sessions or group activities.
 Sessions could entail the creation of memory books, discussions, listening, sharing experiences and developing coping strategies; signposting where appropriate.

-Child bereavement support is offered to children and young people up to the age of 19 years (no prior connection with Nightingale House Hospice is required).
+Child bereavement support is offered to children and young people up to and including the age of 18 (no prior connection with Nightingale House Hospice is required).
 For all other services not linked to child bereavement, the individual must be known to our hospice services.

 We work holistically, considering practical, emotional, spiritual and social needs, as well as offering support to patients and their family and friends.